Italy Heaven: Plan your dream holiday in Italy

 Tickets and events

 There are a range of season tickets for the Film Festival which entitle holders to different categories of showing in the different venues.
 The under-26s and over-60s can buy a special card which gives them access to exclusive films.
 These options are all pretty expensive.
-Individual tickets are for sale for films in the Palabiennale (a temporary pavilion) for €16 and in the Sala Grande for €10-€40.
-There are public film projections in the Sala Perla and Sala Volpi for which you can get free tickets, available the day before from the ticket office at Piazzale del Casiṇ.
+Tickets are available online through the official website (see links panel).
+Individual tickets are for sale for films in the Palabiennale (a temporary pavilion) from €12 and in the Sala Grande from €14.

 For full details of timetables and tickets, check the latest information on the official Venice Film Festival website (links panel on the right).

-Booking accommodationfor the Film Festival
+Booking accommodation for the Film Festival

 This is a fairly busy time of year for hotels in Venice, so it's a good idea to book ahead.
 If you want to mingle with stars, directors and hangers-on, head for the Hotel Excelsior, next to the Palazzo del Cinema.